Religious Diversity (Pluralism)

 With respect to many, if not most issues, there exist significant differences of opinion among individuals who seem to be equally knowledgeable and sincere.
 Individuals who apparently have access to the same information and are equally interested in the truth affirm incompatible perspectives on, for instance, significant social, political, and economic issues.
 Such diversity of opinion, though, is nowhere more evident than in the area of religious thought.
 On almost every religious issue, honest, knowledgeable people hold significantly diverse, often incompatible beliefs.

 Religious diversity of this sort can fruitfully be explored in many ways — for instance, from psychological, anthropological, or historical perspectives.
 The current discussion, however, will concern itself primarily with those key issues surrounding religious diversity with which philosophers, especially analytic philosophers of religion, are most concerned at present.
 Specifically, our discussion will focus primarily on the following questions: How pervasive is religious diversity?
 Does the reality of this diversity require a response?
 Can a person who acknowledges religious diversity remain justified in claiming just one perspective to be correct?
 If so, is it morally justifiable to attempt to convert others to a different perspective?
 Can it justifiably be claimed that only one religion offers a path into the eternal presence of God?
+How should religious diversity be approached in public education?
 The answers to such questions are not simply academic.
 They increasingly have great impact on how we treat others, both personally and corporately.

 - 1. The Pervasiveness of Religious Diversity